rerun/rerun/modules/stubbs/README.md

 Of course, stubbs doesn't write the implementation for you, merely a stub.

-See the "Command implementation" section below to learn about the `default.sh` script.
+See the "Command implementation" section below to learn about the `default.sh` command script.

-See the "Testing" section below to learn about the test script.
+See the *Testing* section below to learn about the test script.

 ### add-option